retailify/docker-etcd/README.md

 ## etcd container

+***NOTE: etcd version 3.0.4

-This is a clone of [elcolio/etcd](https://hub.docker.com/r/elcolio/etcd/).
+This is a clone of [elcolio/etcd](https://hub.docker.com/r/elcolio/etcd/) - but it contains the current 3.x version.

 This image weighs in at <> due to the inclusion of TLS support and etcdctl.